Rabbit Owner Advice Page

 Males – Neutering can be done from 4-5months of age and usually involves sedation and local anaesthetic to remove the testicles from two incisions in the scrotum.

 There are two highly infectious and fatal diseases which rabbits can be vaccinated against.
-Myxomatosis causes respiratory problems, fever and swelling of the face/genitals, Viral Haemorrhagic Disease (VHD) causes sudden death or collapse from internal haemorrhage.
+Myxomatosis causes respiratory problems, fever and swelling of the face/genitals, Haemorrhagic Viral Disease (HVD) causes sudden death or collapse from internal haemorrhage.

 There are several parasites of rabbits which can be prevented by routine treatments or treated when illness develops